White Hart Pub

 The decline in horse-drawn through traffic in the late 19th century led to the White Hart dropping its hotel and stabling services and becoming a normal pub.
 It is now owned by Harveys of Lewes.

-Read more about the history of the White Hart.
+Read more about the history of the White Hart at Wikipedia.

 Contact Details